zcx-language/PosMarker/README.md

-# PosMarker
+# Background adaptive PosMarker based on online generation and detection for locating watermarked regions in photographs

-## Description
+## Introduction
-Background adaptive PosMarker based on online generation and detection for locating watermarked regions in photographs
+Invisible watermarks can be embedded within screens to track unauthorized camera recordings.
+Locating the watermarked region in photographs is necessary so as to correct the geometric distortion before revealing the embedded information from it.
+To strike a balance between imperceptibility and locating efficiency in practice, this paper proposes a novel background adaptive positioning watermark(PosMarker), which serves the purpose of indicating the watermarked region within photographs.
+Taking a traditional adaptive watermarking method as the baseline, we propose an online method that incorporates a generator and detector into a single end-to-end pipeline.
+Through adversarial training, the two modules are jointly optimized, resulting in improved visual quality and detection precision.
+Extensive experiments based on two camera-shooting resilient watermarking approaches demonstrate that our PosMarker-based method achieves superior locating performance over other SOTA methods, which also leads to higher decoding accuracy.